JasonMartin85/fullstack-management-system-zprefix/README.md

 ### Adding a tree
   > Note: that the Add Tree button will be greyed out for visitors
   - Adding a tree requires the title, quantity, and description fields be filled.
-  - The quantity field requires a positibe whole number before posting.
+  - The quantity field requires a positive whole number before posting.

 ## Stopping the system
 ---
- - To stop the application return to the console you initially spun up the program in and press ```ctrl + c``` to stop the docker container.
-If you don't believe me you can subsequently run ```docker compose down``` to make sure it's over once and for all.
+ - To stop the application return to the console you initially spun it up in and press ```ctrl + c``` to stop the docker container.
+If you don't believe me you can subsequently run ```docker compose down``` to make sure it's "game over man... game over".

 ## Pontential Hiccups or Roadblocks

 ---
 > Weird errors can occur if the application can't find its expected resources.
 If any console outputs after running ```docker compose up``` indicate that a dependency is unavailable, navigate into the relevant folder (back-end or front-end) and re-run the ```npm install``` command.
 (At least one time I had to uninstall and reinstall a dependency so be diligent!)

 > One possible side-effect of abstracting the creation of a database is the possiblity of data conflicts.
 This issue cannot be fixed by simply stopping and restarting the application.
-To resolve this issue connect directly to the database using the following [procedure](https://stackoverflow.com/questions/37694987/connecting-to-postgresql-in-a-docker-container-from-outside).
-Once connected, type ```\l``` to see list all databases.
+To resolve this issue, spin up the application and connect directly to the database using the following [procedure](https://stackoverflow.com/questions/37694987/connecting-to-postgresql-in-a-docker-container-from-outside).
+Once connected, type ```\l``` to list all currently created databases.
 Delete the ```items``` database with the ```DROP DATABASE items;``` command.
 Follow up by creating a new items database with the ```CREATE DATABASE items;```.
 This effectively reboots the database.
-(This shouldn't be an issue... but if it does happen this is the fix action)
+Finally, spin down the application and then spin it back up which will (in theory) repopulate the items database with unconflicting data.
+(This very likely will not be an issue... however, if it does happen this is the fix action)